-Because rust thrives in a wet or moist environment, try to improve the soil drainage around your affected river birch.
+Because rust thrives in a wet or moist environment, improve the soil drainage around your affected river birch.

-If the problem worsens over time and the orange spores don’t seem to be clearing, spray your birch leaves with an organic fungicide.
+If the problem worsens over time and the orange spores don’t clear, spray your birch leaves with an organic fungicide.

-Always follow the specific instructions given for the product you are using when applying anti-fungal solutions.
+Always follow the specific instructions for the product you use when applying anti-fungal solutions.

 To prevent the problem from reoccurring next season, thin out your tree’s upper canopy during the dormant winter period.
 This method improves the speed at which your birch leaves dry out.